Loading Now

 DKIM Author Domain Signing Practices (ADSP) – RFC 5617

-What is the SPF: Highly recommend that you create a Sender Policy Framework (SPF) record for your domain.
-An SPF record is a type of Domain Name Service (DNS) record that identifies which mail servers are permitted to send email on behalf of your domain.
+About SPF: It is highly recommended to create a Sender Policy Framework (SPF) record for your domain.
+An SPF record is a DNS entry specifying which email servers are authorised to send mail from your domain.

-How to configure Sender Policy Framework (SPF) Record
+How to Add a Sender Policy Framework (SPF) Record

 TXT:name ttl class TXT text